Trauma recovery requires effort towards feeling enlivened.

 The ardent traveler in me was always so nourished and inspired by watching those documented adventures!

-BUT… it was also around 2007 that my own unresolved relational trauma history finally “caught up with me” and the next decade or so was spent doing really important adventuring on the interior plane versus out in the external world.
+BUT… it was also around 2007 that my own unresolved relational trauma history finally “caught up with me”.
+The next decade or so was spent doing really important adventuring.
+On the interior plane versus out in the external world.

-I forgot about those DVDs and couldn’t even let myself contemplate adventures like that when things felt so painful inside of me, so barely held together.
+I forgot about those DVDs.
+I couldn’t even let myself contemplate adventures like that.
+Things felt so painful inside of me, so barely held together.

-When I resurfaced briefly from my years of intensive recovery and personal growth both through therapy and my years at Esalen, followed immediately by my super-busy-and-without-any-disposable-income-years of graduate school and clinical licensure, I made time for a few wonderful trips with my husband abroad (including eloping in New Zealand and babymooning across the Balkans) before my daughter was born with severe colic (which made traveling beyond a 5-minute radius of my house nearly impossible for the first year of her life) and just when that cleared up, COVID struck and grounded my little family until Summer 2022 when vaccines for the 5 and under crowd rolled out.
+When I resurfaced briefly from my years of intensive trauma recovery and personal growth both through therapy and my years at Esalen, followed immediately by my super-busy-and-without-any-disposable-income-years of graduate school and clinical licensure, I made time for a few wonderful trips with my husband abroad (including eloping in New Zealand and babymooning across the Balkans) before my daughter was born with severe colic (which made traveling beyond a 5-minute radius of my house nearly impossible for the first year of her life).
+And just when that cleared up, COVID struck.
+And grounded my little family until Summer 2022.
+When vaccines for the 5 and under crowd rolled out.

-All of us had our version of hard during the pandemic and, like so many others, the COVID years took a toll on me in many, depleting, trying ways, and one of those “smaller” ways was divorcing me from an activity that filled me with so much vitality and excitement: traveling.
+All of us had our version of hard during the pandemic.
+And, like so many others, the COVID years took a toll on me in many, depleting, trying ways.
+One of those “smaller” ways was divorcing me from an activity that helped me in trauma recovery and filled me with so much vitality and excitement: traveling.

 But I didn’t know just how much of a toll that one aspect of the experience had taken on me.